9–9–9: An Army of Davids: History

 Cain's reasoning for writing this text is based on his belief that to "get this economy going, starts with one fundamental principle—throw out the current tax code so that Obama and the politicians can't play favorites."
 Cain states that he used the term "An Army of Davids" because he views his opponents as big government Goliath.
 Cain stated that his movement "is all about empowering an army of Davids to demand that we replace our twisted tax code with the simplicity of 9–9–9, that we reform the federal regulatory morass, and that we return to a system of sound money."

 The text is written by Herman Cain and Rich Lowrie, and was released on May 1, 2012.
 The 9–9–9 Plan, a "centerpiece" of Cain's 2012 presidential campaign, was introduced in August 2011.
 The 9–9–9 plan would replace all current taxes (including the payroll tax, capital gains tax, and the estate tax) with 9% business transaction tax; 9% personal income tax rate, and a 9% federal sales tax.

-Cain has promoted the book on the Frank Beckmann show, Dennis Miller show, The Roe Conn Show, Rusty Humphries show, and the American Radio Journal, with Lowman Henry.
+Cain has promoted the book on the Frank Beckmann show, Dennis Miller show, Rusty Humphries show, and the American Radio Journal, with Lowman Henry.